iamsk/collaborative-gym/README.md

     - The result will be saved in `work_dir/{task}/{result-dir-tag}/results`.

 ### Co-Gym (Real)
-**We plan to release Co-Gym (Real) as a web research preview to the general public to better understand strengths and weakness of current LM agents as a teammate.
-The release is currently under review by Stanford Institutional Review Board (IRB).
+**We plan to release Co-Gym (Real) as a web research preview to the general public to better understand the strengths and weaknesses of current LM agents as a teammate.
+The release is currently under review by the Stanford Institutional Review Board (IRB).
 Stay tuned!**

 ## Evaluation
 Co-Gym supports the evaluation of collaborative agents across both collaboration outcomes and processes.

 ### Evaluating Collaboration Outcome
-We assess the collaboration outcome with both Delivery Rate and Task Performance (requires specifying task-specific scoring function to evaluate the outcome).
+We assess the collaboration outcome with both Delivery Rate and Task Performance (requires specifying a task-specific scoring function to evaluate the outcome).

 Co-Gym defines the **Collab**orative **Score** to jointly considering outcome delivery and quality:
 ```math